CONVENTIONAL SEPTIC SYSTEMS IN NORTHEAST OKLAHOMA

-EFFECTIVE JULY 1, 2012, OKLAHOMA DEQ HAS CHANGED THE STATE LAW REQUIRING ALL NEW SYSTEMS THAT ARE 1330′ OR LESS FROM A CREEK OR WATERWAY YOU MUST HAVE AN AEROBIC SYSTEM, IF YOUR NEW SYSTEM IS 660′ OR LESS FROM A CREEK YOU MUST HAVE A NITROGEN REDUCTION AEROBIC SYSTEM
+EFFECTIVE NOV.
+1, 2020, OKLAHOMA DEQ HAS CHANGED THE STATE LAW REQUIRING ALL NEW SYSTEMS THAT ARE 1330′ OR LESS FROM A CREEK OR WATERWAY MUST BE AN AEROBIC SYSTEM, IF YOUR NEW SYSTEM IS 300′ OR LESS FROM A CREEK YOU MUST HAVE A NITROGEN REDUCTION AEROBIC SYSTEM.

 Subsurface Installs and Repair

 Many of our daily chores such as bathing, doing laundry, flushing toilets, preparing meals, washing dishes, and other activities generate domestic wastewater.
 Few people give thought to where wastewater goes after it disappears down the drain.
 Domestic wastewater (i.e. sewage) must be properly treated because it contains nutrients, bacteria/viruses, and household chemicals that may contaminate the land and waters of our state.
 In the U.S., we are fortunate to have the technology and the resources available to properly treat our wastewater.